marcello3d/falcor-shapes/README.md

 I built this function while playing around with falcor for the first time a few days ago.
 I found it easier to think of data in terms of a hierarchical structure rather than a list of string paths.

+It also allows you to split up the list of what fields you need across multiple files (similar to GraphQL/Relay in React).

 ## Shape documentation

 A shape is a recursive structure.
 Each shape is a JavaScript object with keys and values.